 There are several benefits to sale leasebacks for life sciences companies.
-The few we’ll discuss here are raising capital, deploying capital to other business functions, and customizable lease terms.
+The few we’ll discuss here are raising capital, deploying capital to other business functions, operational continuity, and customizable lease terms.

 Redeploy capital to other business functions